mambomerge/opportunity-listview-batch-visualforce-recipe/README.md

 6. Create a new Custom Button for List Views on the Opportunity Object that uses the OpportunityListViewBatchMamboMerge page

-7. Edit the Opportunity Classic List Views to display the new button
+7. Edit the Opportunity Classic Search Layout to display the new button